 Queensland Crime and Corruption Commission, 2018

-This article is an excerpt from the forthcoming publication, The Art of Tendering: A Global Due Diligence Guide, available now for advance purchase.
+This article is an excerpt from The Art of Tendering: A Global Due Diligence Guide, which is available for purchase.

 In its August 2018 report ICT procurement — what are the corruption risks?, the Queensland Crime and Corruption Commission warned that public sector information communication technology (ICT) contracts are particularly prone to corruption, and advised public institutions to implement preventative measures to protect their contracting practices in this area.
 As the report noted, the inherent risks in ICT contracts make them especially vulnerable to fraud and corruption: